dojo/docs/dijit/registry.rst

 Introduction
 ============

 dijit/registry is a collection of all Dijit widgets within a page.
 It can be used for bulk operation and control of groups of widgets.
-In Dojo 1.6 and earlier, it is an instance of `Dijit WidgetSet <dijit/WidgetSet>`_.
+In Dojo 1.6 and earlier, it is an instance of `dijit.WidgetSet <dijit/WidgetSet>`_.
 Starting in Dojo 1.7, it is a singleton and is accessible from the dijit/registry module.

 Unlike earlier versions, starting in 1.7, dijit/registry does not include array iterator methods (forEach, filter, byClass, map, every, and some) by default.
 Until Dojo 2.0, including dijit.WidgetSet will re-enable these methods.
 If you need to iterate over the registry, call ``dijit.registry.toArray`` and use the standard `dojo/array`_ functions.